bloominstituteoftechnology/Sprint-Challenge--Graphs/graph_dfs_debug/Answers.md

 line 39: return visited -> that's the info we want returned

 line 47-60: added bfs method to be able to perform bfs method

+def find_components:
+line 74: changed code because if I've already been there, I don't wnt to repeat it.